somhi/jtframe/doc/macros.md

 JTFRAME_PXLCLK           |         | 6 or 8.
 Defines de pixel clock.
 See [clocks](clocks.md)
 JTFRAME_RELEASE          |         | Disables debug control via keyboard
-JTFRAME_ROTATE           |         | Enables more rotate options in the OSD JTFRAME_SCAN2X_NOBLEND   | MiST    | Disables pixel blending
-JTFRAME_SDRAM96          |         | SDRAM is clocked at 96MHz and the clk input of game is 96MHz
-JTFRAME_SDRAM_BANKS      |         | Game module ports will support interleaved bank access
+JTFRAME_ROTATE           |         | Enables more rotate options in the OSD JTFRAME_SKIP             |         | If defined, jtcore will not compile the core and just return a PASS JTFRAME_SCAN2X_NOBLEND   | MiST    | Disables pixel blending JTFRAME_SDRAM96          |         | SDRAM is clocked at 96MHz and the clk input of game is 96MHz JTFRAME_SDRAM_BANKS      |         | Game module ports will support interleaved bank access